Farming with Nature, in Sompting

 For centuries there was mixed farming on the Sompting downs.
 Some slopes were permanent flower-rich pasture, and some were in arable.
 The arable land would by turns have cereal or brassica crops or temporary grass leys.
 The grazing sheep and cows were important not only for their wool meat and milk, but also because their dung naturally fertilized the arable ground.
 Soil and wildlife were fairly well conserved but this changed in the second half of the twentieth century.Twentieth century changes

 After World War Two, it was so important to feed the hungry nation that much more of the downland was ploughed up.
 Chemical fertilizers and pesticides allowed continuous production of winter wheat without need of animals.
-Upton Farm had fewer cattle than before, and hardly any sheep but for a small Southdown Sheep breeding flock.
-Lychpole was without animals altogether.
-The farms achieved the big output increases that were demanded, but it was not sustainable, and the downland wildlife was suffering as the new farm habitats no longer met their needs.Farming both for Food and for the Environment
+Church and Upton farms (now Titch Hill Farm) had fewer cattle than before, and hardly any sheep but for a small Southdown Sheep breeding flock.
+Lychpole Farm was without animals altogether.
+For a time the farms achieved the big output increases that were demanded, but it was not sustainable: soil quality deteriorated and input costs rose.
+Downland wildlife also suffered as the new farm habitats no longer met their needs.Farming both for Food and for the Environment

-A new approach was developed, to make the business of farming for the environment viable for farmers, alongside the business of producing food, in spite of the fact that the market (now mainly supermarkets) was not paying enough for this, and food was making up an ever smaller proportion of people's household budgets.
+A new approach was developed, to make the business of farming for the environment viable for farmers, alongside the business of producing food